Girl (Beck song)

 "Girl" is a song by Beck from his 2005 album Guero.
 Released as the second single from the album in July 2005, the song peaked at number 8 on the Alternative Songs chart.

 Beginning with 13 seconds of a simple chiptune melody, the song then proceeds to acoustic guitars and drums.
-The song was also featured in a 2018 television commercial for the Nissan Rogue.

 Composition

 Beck and the Dust Brothers began working on the song years before its release on Guero.

 John King of the Dust Brothers said that at first, "it was a masterpiece of sound, confusing and all over the place."
 The song's early renditions went through several different lyrics, and had names such as "Songy" and "Summer Girl."

 King said that Beck liked the chorus of "Girl" and that they "stripped away everything but the keyboard, and a bass we eventually replaced.
 I pulled up a new beat, and something was happening that was infectious, and we felt we could listen to it all day.
 Beck began jamming acoustic guitar over it."